 Each operator in VisIt has a group of attributes that controls the operator.
 To set the attributes for an operator, first create an operator attributes object.
 This is done by calling a function which is the name of the operator plus the word "Attributes".
 For example, a Slice operator's operator attributes object is created and returned by the SliceAttributes function.
 Assign the new operator attributes object, pass the object to the SetOperatorOptions function.
-The SetOperatorOptions function determines the type of operator to which the operator attributes object applies and sets the attributes for that operator type.
-To set the default plot attributes, use the SetDefaultOperatorOptions function.
-Setting the default values.
+The SetOperatorOptions function determines the type of operator to which the operator attributes object applies and sets the attributes, use the SetDefaultOperatorOptions function.
+Setting the default attributes ensures that all future instances of a certain operator are initialized with the new default values.
 Note that there is no SetOperatorOptions(atts, all) variant of this call.
 To set operator options for all plots that have a an instance of the associated operator, you must first make all plots active with SetActivePlots() and then use the SetOperatorOptions(atts) variant.